Ayushburman/I-Think/Topics/Study.md

 > https://youtu.be/IFmQ5waavJY?si=NHXnrP2LHXQDdXAo
 ###  How to Study 12 Hours a Day Without Burning Out It’s Easier Than You Think
 > https://youtu.be/CSeRWP8YISw?si=gKVgHIsGs_X499lv
+### "Dopamine Loading" is the EASIEST way to get ADDICTED to studying
 > https://youtu.be/jyLXcy5SGd8?si=kxWbC1L2SbH8u09w

 > https://youtu.be/_GaY21NF4-U?si=50z3tqJc4NcTXpqB